benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 inequality?
 How about commenting on social media use via sculptures built using cybersecurity tools and concepts?
-Furthermore, is it possible to design an assessment task which encourages deep technical work and honest cultural reflection in producing a genuinely interesting creative outcome?
+Furthermore, is it possible to design an assessment task which encourages deep technical work and honest cultural reflection, while still producing a genuinely interesting creative outcome?

 This workshop will bring together folks from all points of the code/creativity/culture compass to design a _real_ assessment task for the